High-order regularization dealing with ill-conditioned robot localization problems: Robot localization in 3D environment

 \section{Robot localization in 3D environment}

 The restricted mobile robot localization problems using sensor networks are often found to be ill-conditioned inverse problems, especially when the trajectory of the robot is random and the placement of the sensors is limited.

-A mobile robot localization problem can be formulated into the form as \eqref{problem_1} with
+A robot localization process is shown in Fig. \ref{robot_localization_using_anchors}.
+In Fig. \ref{robot_localization_using_anchors}, a robot moves continuously along a route.
+The distances between anchors and the robot are given by a tag, which is a distance measurement sensor equipped with the robot.
+The positions of the robot in different instants are obtained by using distance measurements.
+Considering the distance $d_i$ between the robot and the $i$th anchor, one has where $\left(x_r, y_r, z_r\right)^T$ is the position of the mobile robot and $\left(x_i, y_i, z_i\right)^T, i=1, \ldots, m+1$ are the positions of $m+1$ anchors with known given positions.
+Subtracting $d_i^2 (i \neq m+1)$ and $d_{m+1}^2$, the mobile robot localization problem is formulated into the form as \eqref{problem_1} with